 Limited Credit Time Allowances: Eligible individuals will be screened to determine reviewability seven months prior to the LCTA eligibility date.
 As two years of participation is necessary to satisfy LCTA program requirement, eligible individuals will only be screened when they have been in DOCCS custody for two years.
 Individuals who are reviewable for LCTA initiate the process by completing and submitting an LCTA application.
-Facility staff review each application to determine if the offender has satisfied the LCTA criteria based upon program performance, progress and attendance.
+Facility staff review each application to determine if the individual has satisfied the LCTA criteria based upon program performance, progress and attendance.
 Individuals who are recommended at the facility level to be issued LCTA receive a determination following a Central Office review process.
 Those who are denied at the facility level have the option to appeal the LCTA denial to the Commissioner.

-All facilities conduct review of eligible offenders.
+All facilities conduct review of eligible individuals.